Tony Rudd

 Anthony Cyril Rudd (8 March 1923 – 22 August 2003) was a British engineer involved in aero engine design and motor racing, with particular associations with BRM and Lotus.

-Early life and war service
+Early life and engineering apprenticeship

 Rudd became involved with motor racing in the 1930s when he became an informal assistant to Prince Chula and Prince Bira's White Mouse Racing team.
-This inspired him to take up engineering as a career and family influence led him to take up an apprenticeship at Rolls-Royce.
+This inspired him to take up engineering as a career and family influence led him to take up an apprenticeship at Rolls-Royce in early 1939, where Rudd was to stay through the war years.

-Rudd's engineering studies were interrupted by the Second World War during which he served in the Royal Air Force.
-Trained as a pilot, he flew Avro Lancasters on a tour of 30 operations.
-He became an expert in diagnosing failures in Merlin engines, but his main interest remained cars.
-Rudd resumed his engineering apprenticeship after the War and built an Aston Martin-based 'special'.